 Walk to the Shalala Viewpoint

 If you don’t want to do the crater rim hike but still want a bit of hiking fun, make your way to the Shalala Viewpoint.
 The 30-minute walk and the view from the suspended glass mirador will give you a different perspective on the lake, and it’s only a 30-minute walk!

 Go Down to the Laguna

 You can also hike down to the lake.
 Follow the winding sandy path down to the Laguna to get a closer look at its still waters.
 Can you guess how deep it is?!
 Walk around the bottom and back up when you’re ready.
 Keep in mind that the path is quite steep so it will take about one hour to reach the rim.
-Might be a challenge because of the altitude but take it slow and it should be fine.
+It might be a challenge because of the altitude but take it slow and it should be fine.
 Worst case scenario, you can ask for a donkey.